ha5ha6/judy_blog/_pages/basicrl.md

 Note of difference between **first-visit** and **every-visit**:

-    Exercise 5.5: an MDP with a single nonterminal state, a single terminal state and a single action
+    Exercise 5.5: an MDP with a single nonterminal state, a single terminal state and two actions

          --p-> s0 --(1-p)--> Terminal
          |     |